Blueberry Syrup Recipe – Made 3 Ways

 5 from 7 votes

-If you love a rich, blueberry flavor, then this homemade blueberry pancake syrup is just what you need in your life!
+If you love a rich, blueberry flavor, then this homemade blueberry syrup is just what you need for your pancakes.
 It is a smooth syrup with three ways to make it just right.
-This homemade blueberry syrup recipe is whisked together in a saucepan and can be poured overtop pancakes and waffles right off the stove or have it ready for many breakfasts to come!
+As a blueberry pancake syrup, it is whisked together in a saucepan and can be poured directly over pancakes or waffles right from the stovetop.
+See the recipe notes for how you can store it for later use.

-This easy blueberry syrup recipe is the perfect addition to pancakes, waffles, lemonades, ice cream, and more!
-My kids love it over German Pancakes, and I love it with Lemon Ricotta Pancakes.
-With just a few simple ingredients, you can take your breakfast or brunch to the next level!
+This easy blueberry syrup recipe is perfect for pancakes and waffles (my kids love it over our basic pancake recipe and I love it with Lemon Ricotta Pancakes).
+It is also delicious served over ice cream!
+You can use the simple syrup method below to use it as a flavoring for lemonade, sodas, and other drinks.
+With just a few simple ingredients, you can take your breakfast, dessert, and drinks to the next level!

 • Blueberries – Fresh blueberries are best!
 These are going to be washed and placed in a saucepan to boil.
 The juices from the blueberries will melt out and have a thick syrup when mashed down.